Link to Psychology web page

 The services offered by each Psychologist may vary depending on background and skills.

-Teachers or parents/guardians who wish to inquire about psychological services for a student should contact the school’s Learning Support Teacher or Guidance Counsellor.
+Teachers or parents/guardians who wish to inquire about psychological services for a student should contact the school’s Learning Support Teacher or School Counsellor.
 They will then obtain a pre-referral consultation with the school’s psychologist in order to determine what psychological services may be required.
 Psychological services may involve direct support to the student and/or indirect support through consultation with school staff and parents/guardians.
 Formal consent from parents/guardians is required before these services are provided to students who are under the age of 18.

 Psych Services May Include: